ITSUREN/DSA/NOTES/Tree.md

     - **Depth of a Node**: Length of the path from the root to that node.
     - **Height of a Node**: Legnth of the path from the node to the deepest leaf/terminal node.
 - **Branches**: Directed Lines that show Parent-Child Relation and connect the nodes together.
-- **Sub Tree**: Non Empty partition of Node other than Root .
+- **Sub Tree**: Non Empty partition of Node other than Root.
 - **Degree**: The number of Branches Associated with a node.
     1. **In-Degree**: The number of Branches directed towards the node.
     2. **Out-Degree**: The number of Branches directed away from the node.
 - **Levels**: The generation of nodes where root is 0 and increasing moving down.
 - **Depth**: The length of the largest path from root to the terminal nodes.
 - **Keys**: Value of a node based on which the search is carried out.

 ### 🌿 Types of Trees